September 25th

 Commentary:

-Someone born into wealth may be able to deal with affluence.
-But for someone who suddenly experiences prosperity out of nowhere, it takes very strong morals to keep him from becoming arrogant!
-Keep your head on your shoulders at all times!
-Everything else shall follow.
+Someone born into wealth may develop the ability to handle affluence with ease.
+However, for someone who suddenly attains prosperity out of nowhere, strong morals are crucial to prevent arrogance.
+Keep your head firmly on your shoulders, no matter the circumstances, and everything else will follow.

 pada vigrahaH: